FitzwilliamMuseum/ahrc-creative-economy-fellows/conference.md

 The conference is co-organised by the [CEEF](https://creative-economy.fitzmuseum.cam.ac.uk/) and [Do Not Touch](https://do-not-touch.fitzmuseum.cam.ac.uk/) Projects, in collaboration with the [Fitzwilliam Museum](https://fitzmuseum.cam.ac.uk) and our two industrial collaborators - [Museum in a Box](/partners/museuminabox/) and [ThinkSee3D](/partners/thinksee3d/).

 This project  is generously funded by the [Arts and Humanities Research Council](https://ahrc.ukri.org/) (AHRC)

+Wherever possible we wish to make this event accessible and collegiate; we are committed to making reasonable accommodations to facilitate the full participation of all attendees.
+Please contact us with any questions or requests that will facilitate your attendance.

+We will be based in the Judge Business School for the event; details regarding accessibility are available [here](https://www.jbs.cam.ac.uk/contact/access-for-people-with-disabilities/) There are no gender neutral toilets on site, venue staff encourage anyone who does not feel comfortable using the male or female facilities to use the disabled toilets.

+We encourage attendees of all ages, levels of experience/qualification, and across all disciplines.
+We are adopting an “opt out” policy regarding sharing scholarly activities associated with the conference.
+Presenters are requested to communicate any restrictions on sharing their conference activities in advance to the conference team and again during conference activities.

+Discrimination on the basis of age, race, ethnicity, gender, sexual orientation, ability, nationality, religion or any other basis are not tolerated.

+We do not tolerate harassment of any form, in person or via digital media.
+Harassment includes any unwelcome conduct toward an individual that creates an intimidating, hostile, or offensive professional environment.
+This includes, but is not limited to, comments or jokes, non-verbal conduct, physical conduct, and exposure to visual image.

+If you have any concerns or questions in advance, during or after the event please contact Daniel Pett (dejp3@cam.ac.uk) or Jo Vine (jrv31@cam.ac.uk) via email or in person.